 Good question!
 Cold and flu symptoms tend to be short lived, lasting only a few weeks.
 Allergies, on the other hand, tend to last longer.
 Sneezing and itchy, watery eyes often accompany allergies as well.
 The National Institute of Health has a great chart to help you determine if allergies, a cold, or the flu might be causing your symptoms.
 If you think you might have a cold or the flu and aren’t sure what type of treatment you need, or feel you aren’t getting any better, be sure to contact your local healthcare provider for more assistance.

 When the furnace turns on, air begins to circulate around the house, which kicks up those common allergens.
 If you are prone to allergies, you might find yourself sneezing more when this happens.
 A few ways to combat this issue is to dust and vacuum your home on a regular basis.
 Then check to make sure your furnace’s filter is rated to filter out common allergens.

 Of course!
 Our furry friends are prone to getting frostbite and hypothermia in cold weather just like us.
 It’s great that you are bringing your dog inside.
-The Humane Society has a great article on ways to protect your pets during winter months – click here to check it out.
+The Humane Society has a great article on ways to protect your pets during winter months.
 If you find that your allergies are acting up since bringing your dog indoors, try some of the techniques described above.